-Each year one student is elected by peers from each of the seven Trillium Lakelands District School Board secondary school.
+Each year one student is elected by peers from each of the seven TLDSB secondary school.
 These seven students form the G7 Student Senate to help communications between students as well as to bring student issues to the Board of Trustees.

 During the G7 Student Senate Meetings a wide range of topics are discussed.
 The students discuss concerns and current issues within their schools and the district as a whole.
 The students also share ideas regarding their own school parliament or student activity council.
 The Student Trustee brings a report from G7 Student Senate meetings to Committee of the Whole and Regular meetings of the Board.

 The G7 Student Senate also organize an annual student leadership conference during which teams of student leaders attend and take part in team-building exercises, motivating keynotes, and inspiring sharing circles.